rbxts-libraries/rbxts-cleanser/README.md

 # Cleanser

-Cleanser is an all-in-one lightweight implementation for garbage collection.
+Cleanser is a highly personalized, all-in-one, and lightweight implementation served for garbage collection.

 ## Cleanser API